dev-manojm/github-connect-python-example/README.md

 simple example to hit github basic APIs

 in order for this to work
-`pip install PyGithub svn validatos`
+`pip install PyGithub svn validators`